jackmaverick/maverick-realtor-partnership/GMAIL-SHEETS-SETUP.md

 - Thank you message specific to their inquiry type
 - What to expect next (response within 24 hours)
 - Your contact info for immediate needs
-- Professional branding with Realtor Roof + Maverick Exteriors
+- Professional branding with Roof Kit + Maverick Exteriors

 ---